ben-mallett/site/_posts/helloworld.md

 ### This Site

-On this site, I hope to explore more of what can be enabled by software.
-Here, I hope to host an array of unique, small software demos that I've built.
+Now that's a whole lot of words to say that I've worked on some cool software projects.
+With this site, I hope to explore more of what can be enabled by software and document my learnings.
+I plan to host an array of unique, small software demos that I've built in the [Showcase](/showcase) section and write blog posts about various topics.
 For example, I've already posted a small blog on cellular automata and one of the more famous computer science problems: [Conway's Game of Life](/blog/conway).
 Additionally, I plan to write on larger scoped projects that I've taken on, like building a reef tank control system, and any other thoughts that I might want to put to words.

 I hope you enjoy the site.
 If you'd like to reach out, head over to the [contact page](/contact).